Unsupervised Multi-hop Question Answering by Question Generation: Experiments

-\paragraph{Question Generation} In HybridQA, we extract its table-text corpus consisting of $(T,D)$ input pairs, where $T$ denotes the table and set of its linked passages $D$.
+\paragraph{Question Generation.} In HybridQA, we extract its table--text corpus consisting of $(T,D)$ input pairs, where $T$ denotes the table and set of its linked passages $D$.
 We generate two multi-hop QA datasets $\mathcal{Q}_{tbl \rightarrow txt}$ and $\mathcal{Q}_{txt \rightarrow tbl}$ with \model by executing the ``Table-to-Text'' and ``Text-to-Table'' reasoning graphs for each $(T,D)$, resulting in a total of 170K QA pairs.
-We then apply question filtration to obtain the high-quality training dataset $\mathcal{Q}_{hybrid}$ with 100K QA pairs.
-For the ablation study, we also generate two datasets with single-hop questions $\mathcal{Q}_{tbl}$ and $\mathcal{Q}_{txt}$ by executing the ``Table-Only'' and ``Text-Only'' reasoning graphs, respectively.
+We then apply question filtration to obtain the training set $\mathcal{Q}_{hybrid}$ with 100K QA pairs.
 Similarly, for HotpotQA, we first generate $\mathcal{Q}_{bge}$ and $\mathcal{Q}_{com}$, which contains only the bridge-type questions and only the comparison-type questions, respectively.
-Afterward, we merge them and filter the questions to obtain the final training set $\mathcal{Q}_{hotpot}$.
-Table~\ref{tbl:generated_datasets} summarizes all the generated datasets.
+Afterward, we merge them and filter the questions to obtain the final training set $\mathcal{Q}_{hotpot}$ with 100K QA pairs.
+In Appendix~\ref{app:generated_datasets}, we gives the statistics of all the generated datasets.

 \paragraph{Question Answering} For HybridQA, we use the \textsc{HYBRIDER}~\cite{DBLP:conf/emnlp/ChenWH20} as the QA model, which breaks the QA into linking and reasoning to cope with heterogeneous information, achieving the best result in HybridQA.
-For HotpotQA, we use the SpanBERT~\cite{DBLP:journals/tacl/JoshiCLWZL20} as the QA model since it achieved promising results on HotpotQA with reproducible codes\footnote{https://github.com/facebookresearch/SpanBERT}.
-We use the standard Exact Match (EM) and $F_1$ metrics to measure the performance.
+For HotpotQA, we use the SpanBERT~\cite{DBLP:journals/tacl/JoshiCLWZL20} since it achieved promising results on HotpotQA with reproducible codes.
+We use the standard Exact Match (EM) and $F_1$ metrics to measure the QA performance.